ouster-lidar/ouster-sdk/python/docs/examples.rst

 That should open a 3D plot of a single scan of your location taken just now by your sensor.
 You should be able to recognize the contours of the scene around you.

-If you don’t have a sensor, you can run this code with our pcap examples:
+If you don’t have a sensor, you can run the same code with our `plot-xyz-points pcap example`_:

 .. tabs::

-    .. code-tab:: console Linux x64/macOS
+    .. code-tab:: console Linux/macOS

         $ python3 -m ouster.sdk.examples.pcap OS1_128.pcap OS1_2048x10_128.json plot-xyz-points --scan-num 84